The Spirit Of Blue

-The colour blue is a hallmark for these and many other associations.
-A colour that has always taken on outstanding significance in art and literature.
-Even the ancient Egyptians adorned their pharaohs with lapis lazuli, the colour of the gods.
+Purity, loyalty, desire, depth, sky, serenity.
+The color blue is a hallmark for these and many other associations.
+A color that has always taken on outstanding significance in art and literature.
+Even the ancient Egyptians adorned their pharaohs with lapis lazuli, the color of the gods.
 Maria wore a blue cloak as the Queen of Heaven.
 In Romantic poetry in particular, blue became the embodiment of longing and dreams.

-Featuring a selection of works by the artists Umberto Faini, Valentino Vago and Carlo Bertè, the exhibit “The Spirit of Blue” highlights how contemporary artists apply and process this colour in their art.
+Featuring a selection of works by the artists Umberto Faini, Valentino Vago and Carlo Bertè, the exhibit “The Spirit of Blue” highlights how contemporary artists apply and process this color in their art.

-Umberto Faini’s print graphics radiate a deep serenity with their clear blue background.
-Subtle, animated colourful strokes – sometimes closer, sometimes farther apart – that lend the picture endless depth.
-The merging lines, which flow from dark blue into vibrant orange, yellow and pink, enhance and complement each other, achieving the ultimate impact of colour and light.
-This is characteristic of Impressionists, in particular Pointillists, who investigate how colour and light are mutually dependent on one another.
+Umberto Faini's print graphics radiate a deep serenity with their clear blue background.
+Subtle, animated colorful strokes – sometimes closer, sometimes farther apart – that lend the picture endless depth.
+The merging lines, which flow from dark blue into vibrant orange, yellow and pink, enhance and complement each other, achieving the ultimate impact of color and light.
+This is characteristic of Impressionists, in particular Pointillists, who investigate how color and light are mutually dependent on one another.
 The absolute radiance of the paintings is only evident when viewed from a distance.

-Valentino Vago’s works make use of two particular motifs that calls to mind blue in the natural world: the sky and water.
+In his works Valentino Vago makes use of two particular motifs that calls to mind blue in the natural world: the sky and water.
 Blue also appears in the most varied gradations as a material in the foreground.
 By reserving his interpretation of the setting, Vago, who paints exclusively with his hands, offers the viewer plenty of freedom to enter into his works and expand in any and all directions the mind’s eye will permit.
 Whether dark clouds over a bright horizon or merging water flows, the paintings appear balanced and serene.

-All the pieces in this exhibit showcase the world in its many facets: be it colourful and jaunty, with a bright horizon or dark clouds or as a sentiment of loneliness and abandonment offset by the sky.
-The dalliance between light and the colour blue as the embodiment of serenity, balance and hope shows what mankind really desires.
+All the pieces in this exhibit showcase the world in its many facets: be it colorful and jaunty, with a bright horizon or dark clouds or as a sentiment of loneliness and abandonment offset by the sky.
+The dalliance between light and the color blue as the embodiment of serenity, balance and hope shows what mankind really desires.